practicalseries/Mastering-GitHHub/README.md

                         </td>
                         <td width="600">
 <h2>Manage it all with VSCode</h2>
-<p>[Visual Studio Code](https://code.visualstudio.com/) is a free, lightweight, versatile code text editor with cross-platform support for writing, editing, and debugging code.
+<p><a href="https://code.visualstudio.com/">Visual Studio Code</a> is a free, lightweight, versatile code text editor with cross-platform support for writing, editing, and debugging code.
 It is complete with syntax highlighting, code completion and debugging tools.</p>

 <p>VS Code is built to work with Git and GitHub.
 It has a graphical user interface that simplifies interactions with Git and effortlessly manages local and remote repositories.</p>
                         </td>